 Driving The Heritage Audio Tour

-As mentioned in our previous post, we had learned about the audio driving tour of the Heritage Trail while we were at Entegra and after doing some research, we were eager to take the tour.
+As mentioned in our previous post, we had learned about the audio driving tour of the Heritage Trail while we were at Entegra, and after doing some research, we were eager to take the tour.
 It turned out to be quite informative with lots of interesting historical facts about each attraction.

-One of the stops was at Coppes Commons in Nappanee which once was a furniture factory but now has numerous small shops.
+After that, we picked up the Heritage Trail just south of Goshen.
+One of the first stops for us was at Coppes Commons in Nappanee which once was a furniture factory, but now has numerous small shops.

 Another stop on the trail was at the Wakarusa Dime Store where they sell all sorts of candy plus giant jelly beans.

-At the entrance, they had samples of many of the flavors of the beans that they were selling in 1 lb. packages ($5.99).
+At the entrance, they had samples of many of the flavors of the beans that they were selling, typically in 1 lb. packages ($5.99).
 Yummy!
 Although we are not avid fans of jelly beans, we couldn’t resist buying three bags ($16.99) – Spicy Fruit, Tangy Watermelon and Assorted Fruit.
 Delish!
+Besides the jelly beans, they had a lot of other different candy specialties, such as a gummy pizza with yummy gummy pepperoni,

 original bags of pooh (not sure what that is made out of), a huge selection of salt water taffy, and pickle cotton candy.
 Really?